FarronF/limerick-council-meetings/meetings/2018/10/15-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 17th September 2018.md

 1.

-That the four bedroom houses be taken out and replaced with three bedroomed houses--- 5
+That the four bedroom houses be taken out and replaced with three bedroomed houses
+---
+5

 to reduce density.